 Alongside the Housing Act 2004, the Regulatory Reform (Fire Safety) Order 2005 (FSO) introduced duties in relation to fire safety in the common areas of HMOs.

-Article 4 section of the Fire Saftey Order (under Meaning of “general fire precautions”) needs to be met.
+Article 4 section of the Fire Safety Order (under Meaning of “general fire precautions”) needs to be met.
 It relates to reducing the risk/spread of fire in the premises.
 Under the new regime, responsibility for ensuring fire safety will rest with the person responsible for the premises.

 The Fire Safety Order places a legal obligation to carry out a risk assessment in the common parts of HMOs (Houses in Multiple Occupation) and buildings comprising self-contained flats, and to provide any fire safety measures that the risk assessment shows to be necessary.
 Common parts include shared kitchens, bathrooms, living rooms and stairways.
 In practice this requires a risk assessment of the entire building, not just common parts, because fire safety measures for common and private parts of HMOs and buildings comprising flats are designed as a whole integrated ‘package’.
 For example an integrated hard wired smoke alarm system will need to travel through to individual bedrooms as well as communal areas.

 The ‘Responsible person’ means “the person who has control of the premises in connection with the carrying on of a trade, business or other undertaking”.
 In practice this will usually be the landlord, but in the case of absentee landlords where the “carrying on of the business” is undertaken by a managing agent it may be the managing agent.
-These provisions are enforced by fire and rescue authorities.